terraform-aws-modules/terraform-aws-dynamodb-table/examples/global-tables/README.md

 # DynamoDB Table example

-Configuration in this directory creates a Global AWS DynamoDB table with replicas in eu-west-1 and eu-west2.
+Configuration in this directory creates a Global AWS DynamoDB table with replicas in eu-west-1 and eu-west-2 regions.

 ## Usage